Signed in as:

 Some of the politicians in the General Assembly are unhappy that the people of Missouri have the power to originate legislation and reject bills they pass.
 They want to amend the Missouri Constitution to make it more difficult for citizens to call referendums or use the initiative.
 If they succeed, it will be a serious setback for democracy in Missouri.

-implementing a system of Proxies for Citizens will allow every citizen who is eligible to vote in Missouri to assign a proxy to any one member of the Missouri Senate as their senator and any one member of the Missouri House authorizing them to vote on their behalf.
+The Proxies for Citizens Amendment will allow every citizen who is eligible to vote in Missouri to assign a proxy to any member of the Missouri Senate as their senator and any member of the Missouri House authorizing them to vote on their behalf and give every senator and representative a number of votes equal to the number of proxies they have been assigned, plus one for themselves.
 Proxies can be reassigned at any time.
-Proxies could be assigned and reassigned through Online Accounts for Politically Active Citizens or by submitting a paper form.
+This will allow Politically Active Citizens to vote (indirectly) on legislation being considered by the General Assembly.

-Enacting these pro-democracy reforms will be a major victory for democracy, making the ideals expressed in the opening lines of our state’s constitution a glorious reality.
+Enacting these relatively minor, yet incredibly powerful, pro-democracy reforms will be a major victory for democracy, making the ideals expressed in the opening lines of Missouri Constitution a glorious reality.
 They will vest political power in the people, make it easy for the people of Missouri to originate legislation, ensure that government is founded upon the will of the people and instituted for the good of all the people of Missouri.
 The end result will be that, instead of having to use the initiative to occasionally get some legislation the people want enacted – ALL the legislation supported by a majority of the people of Missouri will be enacted – through the legislature, with proxies, or through a modern, efficient initiative process.

 If we gather the required number of signatures by May 3, 2026, these proposals will be on the ballot in Missouri on November 3, 2026.
 The first order of business is to recruit an army of volunteers to gather the required number of signatures.
 The more petitioners we have, the better.